testpointcorp/Vansah-API-Binding-Java/README.md

 - **dataset**: GET API returns a copy of the current un-tested/processed test data set which has been mapped against a test case within a Test Cycle and Environment.

-#Session Variable**: GET API returns session variable name and session variable value linked with the case_key, environment_key, cycle_key and project_identifier.
+#Session Variable GET API returns session variable name and session variable value linked with the case_key, environment_key, cycle_key and project_identifier.
 This API is very useful when you need to transmit values from one automation script to another (e.g. Script A, **"Creates User"**.
 Script B, **"Deletes User"**.
 In order to send the userID from Script A to Script B for deletion, Vansah session variable does that for you.

 - **add_session_variable**: POST API Adds a session variable along with its value against your test case being executed. (to be used along with above **session_variable** API).